The Ultimate Guide To Buying A Horse Property

 6. Get the lay of the land.

-Dry footing is of the utmost importance, so look for a property with good drainage.
-Good soil quality is crucial if you're going to be grazing your horses.
+Dry footing is paramount, so look for a property with good drainage.
+Good soil quality is crucial if you're grazing your horses.

 7. Educate yourself

-Acquaint yourself however much you can with the standards and guidelines in your district with regards to ecological issues, land protection, and property use limitations.
+Acquaint yourself however much you can with the standards and guidelines in your district about ecological issues, land protection, and property use limitations.

 8. Remember your budget

 Set a realistic budget and then stick to it.